andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/swift-access-control-implications-for-unit-testing.md

   - XCode 6 Beta 4

 ---
-If you find yourself with broken unit tests, failing to build with the error, “Use of unresolved identifier&#8230;”, you&#8217;re not alone!
+If you find yourself with broken unit tests, failing to build with the error, “Use of unresolved identifier&#8230;”, you're not alone!

 ### Unit Tests and Swift Access Control